Zulu (2013 film): Plot

 As a child in Cape Town, Ali Sokhela (Forest Whitaker) witnesses the murder of his father via necklacing.
-Fleeing his father's murderers, a police dog hunts down Ali, leading to him being rendered a eunuch with active support of one of three white South African policemen.
+Fleeing his father's murderers, a police dog hunts down Ali, leading to him being rendered a eunuch.

-Years later, Ali is a homicide detective of the South African Police, partnered with fellow detectives Brian Epkeen (Orlando Bloom) and Dan Fletcher (Conrad Kemp).
-The men are called to investigate the murder of Judith Botha, a young woman found in the local Botanical Gardens, only to discover that Judith's best friend Nicole Weiss is the actual victim, found with Judith’s ID.
-While interviewed, Judith claims that Nicole spent the previous evening with her boyfriend.
-Ali encounters two young boys in a violent fight, both fleeing after Ali defuses it.
-He finds a new form of tik, a psychochemical drug with varying effects.
+Years later, Ali is a homicide detective of the South African Police, partnered with fellow detectives Brian Epkeen (Orlando Bloom) and Dan Fletcher (Conrad Kemp), who are both white men with a disdain for the former apartheid regime.
+The men are called to investigate the murder of Nicole Weiss, a young woman found in the local Botanical Gardens.
+One night, Ali encounters two young boys in a violent fight, who have in their possession a new form of the drug tik.

 His colleague Brian is in the process of divorcing his wife Ruby, whom he betrayed and who in turn began her own affair.
 Brian's teenage son David is also growing distant from him.
 Brian lives a lonely lifestyle as a broke, barely functioning alcoholic.

-Ali confronts exotic dancer Zina who identifies Nicole's boyfriend as local drug dealer Stan Kwalana.
-At the same time, the department secretary Janet traces Nicole's phone to Muizenberg Beach.
-Upon arrival Ali, Brian and Dan are attacked by a band of criminals who mortally wound Dan, while Ali and Brian kill some of their attackers.
-Dan dies in hospital, leaving his wife Claire grief stricken.
+Following a lead Ali talks to exotic dancer Zina, who is helpful and identifies Nicole's boyfriend as a drug dealer named Stan.
+The department computer expert Janet traces Nicole's phone to Muizenberg Beach.
+While canvassing the beach Ali, Brian and Dan are attacked by a criminal gang and Dan together with several of the attackers are killed, leaving Dan's wife grief stricken and hostile towards the police.
 Following Dan's funeral, Ali is assigned by CTPD Captain Paul Kruger to investigate Cat, a crime lord with connections to Dan's killers.
-Cat denies knowledge of the crime, but turns out to be distributor of the tik that Stan Kwalana overdosed and therefore killed Nicole in a fit of rage.
-Following a lead, Brian runs into local ranger Tara who reveals she saw a black 4x4 vehicle parked outside Muizenberg Beach at the time of Dan's murder.
+Cat denies knowledge of the crime, but turns out to be distributor of the tik that Stan overdosed on, and which caused him to kill Nicole in a state of drug induced psychotic rage.
+The only residence near the beach incident is suspiciously owned by a shell corporation.
+Brian while investigating it runs into local ranger Tara, who can identify the make and model of a black SUV she had seen in its vicinity.

 The following day another woman, Kate Montgomery, is found dead in the same fashion as Nicole on Long Island Beach; Ali and Brian uncover the Zulu warrior message "Bazukala" carved into her chest.
 Later, Stan's severed head is recovered.
 Ali and Brian once again confront Cat.
 Surprisingly, the surviving criminals from Muizenberg Beach attack Cat's hideout killing several of his men.
 Ali and Brian pursue the criminals, but they are killed by Cat's thugs and Ali is wounded.